kauwelab/PolyRiskScore/static/downloadables/README.md

 Association files hold the association data downloaded from our server required to calculate polygenic risk scores.
 These files are created in the connect_to_server.py script as part of step 1.
 There are two naming conventions for associations files:

 * **allAssociations_{refGen}_{sex}.txt** -- This associations file is downloaded from the server when no filters are supplied.
 It contains all the associations from the server and is formatted for the specified reference genome (refGen) and default sex (sex).
 This file is not deleted by the tool, but is updated when the server has new data.
-In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example))
+In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
 * **associations_{ahash}.txt** -- This associations file is created when specific filters are given to narrow down the studies used in calculations.
 The number at the end of the file name (ahash) is a hash created using all the given parameters.
 This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).

+### Trait/StudyID to Snps Files

+These files contain a dictionary of trait/studyID combinations to a list of snps.
+They are created in the connect_to_server.py script as part of step 1.
+There are two naming conventions for associations files:

+* **traitStudyIDToSnps.txt** -- This file is downloaded from the server when no filters are supplied.
+It contains a dictionary of all trait/studyID combinations to a list of all the snps included in the study.
+This file is not deleted by the tool, but is updated when the server has new data.
+In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
+* **traitStudyIDToSnps_{ahash}.txt** -- This file is created when specific filters are given to narrow down the studies used in calculations.
+The number at the end of the file name (ahash) is a hash created using all the given parameters.
+This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).

 ### Clumping Files

+Clumping files hold pre-computed clump numbers for snps downloaded from the server.
+They are created in the connect_to_server.py script as part of step 1.
+There are two naming conventions for clumping files:

+* **{superPop}\_clumps\_{refGen}.txt** -- This clumping file is downloaded from the server when no filters are supplied.
+It contains all the clump numbers from the server and is formatted for the specified reference genome (refGen) and super population (superPop).
+This file is not deleted by the tool, but is updated when the server has new data.
+In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
+* **{superPop}\_clumps\_{refGen}_{ahash}.txt** -- This clumping file is created when specific filters are given to narrow down the studies used in calculations.
+The number at the end of the file name (ahash) is a hash created using all the given parameters.
+This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).

+### Clump Number Dictionary Files

+In addition to the [Clumping Files](#clumping-files) above, clump number dictionary files are created in the grep_file.py script as part of step 2.

 ### Filtered Files